 Please have a look at this derived variable

-Updated by Rachel Ong almost 8 years ago
+Updated by Rachel Ong over 10 years ago

 Thanks for referring me to b_hiqual_dv.
 I missed it because it's not in the Data Dictionary.
 However, there are still missing values for over 25% of cases for this variable, coded as "Inapplicable" (-8).
 Can you please clarify who are the people for whom the qualification data is "Inapplicable"?
 They seem to be different from those with missing values (coded as -9) and from those with no qualifications.
 The group in the "Inapplicable" category are also spread widely across all ages, so they are also not children who were not interviewed.